 Once you've baked the crust and made the cranberry sauce, chill both in the refrigerator.
 The next step is to blend the filling ingredients until smooth, then heat it in a large sauce pan until thickened.
 Be sure to whisk frequently (you'll get a bit of an arm workout here).

-Finally, we add the cranberry sauce to the filling!
-Start by whisking in about half of the cranberry sauce (photo above), and give it a taste.
+Finally, we whisk cranberry sauce into the filling!
+Start with about half of the cranberry sauce (photo above), and give it a taste.

 For more color and tartness add about half of the remaining cranberry sauce.

 NOTE: I like to reserve ¼ of the cranberry sauce for decorating the top of the pie with a swirl pattern (see photo below), but this is totally optional.

 Once you've poured the filling into the crust and created an eye-catching swirl on top, just pop this baby into the fridge for 3 to 4 hours (uncovered).
 Once it's completely chilled, you can cover it with plastic wrap.